hamzauys/eksi-imdb-analysis/README.md

 This indicates a **moderate positive correlation** between the number of Ekşi Sözlük entries and IMDb scores, and the relationship is **statistically significant** at the 0.05 level.

 > *Note: Other release windows (e.g., 2016–2019, 2020–2024) were also tested, and results varied.
-Full breakdown is available in the final report or Jupyter notebook.*
+The final result is available in the report document .*

 ## Visualization
 The scatter plot below visualizes the relationship between Ekşi entry count and IMDb score between **2008-2011** period.
 A trend line from simple linear regression is included to highlight the overall trend.